 Adobe is a computer software company that could post all about software and technology all the time ... but they do a great job of catering their content to Facebook users, who tend to log on to socialize, read or watch fun content, or read the news.
 Here's an example of a cool video that would be interesting to their design-focused target audience:

-They also have a special Notes section that outlines the rules of the Facebook Page -- and thus setting expectations for their fans.
+Adobe also has a special Notes section that outlines the rules of the Facebook Page -- and thus setting expectations for their fans.
 Granted, it hasn't been updated since 2010 ... but it's still a great thing to have.

 Your customers can be your best sources for market research.
 The Burt's Bees Facebook Page uses a poll tab to ask questions about flavor preferences, product names, and so on.
 Customers have the option to vote, see results, and/or share their opinion on their own Facebook Pages.
 They also have a "Coupons" tab that gives customers opportunities to save money.

 For a company that's been around for over 50 years, Gold's Gym has shown they can keep up with the times on their Facebook Page.
-Their "Gold's Gym Challenge" is a front-and-center application on their Page, which lets users join the group, see other members, and join the discussion without leaving Facebook.
+Their "Gold's Gym Challenge" is a Facebook group promoted in the "Community" section of their Business Page, which lets users join the group, see other members, and join the discussion without leaving Facebook.

 As a company based on creating flexible entrepreneurial opportunities for women, Stella & Dot relies on platforms like Facebook to help grow their business via word-of-mouth marketing.
 They are a great example of an organization that's successfully built a community on Facebook.